-Recognizing employees for demonstrating specific behaviours or values is an effective way to keep them engaged and motivated besides promoting these desirable traits among the other members of the workforce.
+Recognizing employees for demonstrating specific behaviors or values is an effective way to keep them engaged and motivated besides promoting these desirable traits among the other members of the workforce.

 These awards, unlike the performance-based awards, are not for specific achievements but for consistent display of certain behavioural traits over a period of time through multiple achievements, small or big.
 These awards go a long way in building a positive work environment and align employees to the organization’s value system.

 A few such awards are as follows:

 2.1 Customer Centricity Awards

 This is a highly desirable trait sought by all organizations in their employees.
 Employees who deserve such awards are those who are always focused on ensuring the happiness and satisfaction of the customers at all costs.
 Their efforts make a huge difference in enhancing the organization’s topline and growth.